transparency-dev/static-ct/deployment/live/gcp/cloudbuild/README.md

 1. Building the `cmd/gcp` and `cmd/gcp/ci` docker images from the `main` branch,
 1. Deploying the `cmd/gcp/ci` image to Cloud Run,
-1. TODO: Creating a fresh conformance testing environment,
+1. Creating a fresh conformance testing environment,
-1. TODO: Running the conformance test against the newly build conformance docker image,
+1. Running the conformance test (TODO: with CT Hammer) against the newly build conformance docker image,
-1. TODO: Turning-down the conformance testing environment.
+1. Turning-down the conformance testing environment.

 ## Initial setup